The last year-and-a-half has been quite a whirlwind for Red Sox fans.

 On top of Bobby V’s induced turmoil, the 2012 Sox did not have strong leadership in the clubhouse.
 Besides David Ortiz—the last remaining member of the 2004 World Series team—there was no one able to settle down the media.

 Dustin Pedroia lost respect for Valentine after his Youk comments and later couldn’t act as a team voice when he was hurt and struggling.
-Jacoby Ellsbury is a soft-spoken leader, but he was injured for most of the year.
+Jacoby Ellsbury is often regarded as a soft-spoken leader, but he was injured for most of the year.
 Jon Lester and Clay Buchholz held no sway with the media because of their tarnished chicken and beer reputations and their poor performances on the field.

 So it was left to Ortiz to have to say comments such as, “Playing here used to be so much fun, and now every day it's something new not even related to baseball.
 People need to leave us alone and let us play ball, man.”
 And “I’m just tired of dealing with the drama here.”